 A: A 2 Step TB Skin Test includes the 1st skin test administered, then read by a qualified professional 48 -72 hours after administration.
 This is followed by a 2nd test administered a minimum of 7 days following the first, and up to 1 year after the 1st TB skin test.
 Again, the test needs to be read 48-72 hours after the tuberculin is injected.
-Therefore 4 visits are required in total to complete a 2 step TB skin test.
+Therefore, four visits are required to complete a 2 step TB skin test.
+The minimum number of days required to complete both steps is 9 days.
+Please note that TB skin tests cannot be administered on Thursdays as the required appointment for interpretation must take place 48-72 hours after administration.

-I had a QuantiFERON-TB Gold test done.
+Q I had a QuantiFERON-TB Gold test done.
 Do I still need a TB skin Test?

 A Yes.
 TB skin tests are required for surveillance purposes in relation to occupational exposure to active TB.
 LHSC requires baseline TB skin tests for all employees and learners.
 QuantiFERON-TB Gold tests can follow a positive TB skin test to determine if the result is a true or false positive.
-These tests are not required by LHSC and are not covered by the Ontario Health Plan (OHIP).
+LHSC does not require these tests and they are not covered by the Ontario Health Plan (OHIP).